EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Unresolved Topics
 _Address any open topics from the past meeting._

-Tian Zheng will come by to hear your thoughts about Facebook/Wiki/community/etc for Stan programs.

 ### New Topics
 _New topics that should be addressed immediately or by the next meeting._